What Are Florida Premises Liability Laws?

 Dog Bites

-A dog bite often results in an open, jagged wound that can get infected and require urgent medical attention.
-A dog may bite you if it has been startled, scared, or threatened.
+A dog bite often results in an open, jagged wound that can require urgent medical attention.
+Some dog bite victims are left with scarring, disfigurement, tissue damage, and/or permanent nerve damage.

 Burden of Proof in Florida Premises Liability Cases